Name: Kay Kramer

 How did you come to work in Alabama’s seafood industry?

 Boja’s is a family-owned business.
 In 1991, I joined the company in sales.

 We process value-added seafood products such as stuffed crab, shrimp, and flounder.
 We also produce a domestic breaded shrimp and blue crab claws.

 What does your typical workday involve?

 When I am not traveling visiting customers, like most everyone in today’s world, I start my day answering emails that came in overnight.
 That normally tells me what I will do that day.
-On this day, I started working on a new international customer that wanted product Air Freighted to them.
 I manage brokers and support them the best way I can.
 I still work in the field and it is the job I like to do the most.
 Meeting and learning about the customer is very important; you really learn the most that way.
 Showing support to my brokers or the distributors we have around the United States is also a very important part of my job.
 I also work with production to get new items together for our customers.
 Over the last 39 years, we have tried to be flexible and bend to the needs of our customer base.

 What makes your company/organization stand out within Alabama’s seafood industry?

 Being a small business, we have always tried to give our customers a quality product at a reasonable cost.
 We strive to have excellent customer service, whether that be from us directly or our brokers.

 What’s your favorite seafood dish to serve up for yourself and your family?